ETS2LA/Euro-Truck-Simulator-2-Lane-Assist/FAQ/tracking.md

 - There's going to be a note in the main menu that the server is down.
 - The app will keep looking for the server once every 2 minutes.

-As for data, the UUIDs relating to the automatic pings will be lost.
-Most other data is saved on disk, and with the exception of data that is sent at the exact time of the crash, that data will remain even if the server crashes.
+Basically all data is saved on disk, and with the exception of data that is sent at the exact time of the crash, that data will remain even if the server crashes.